donkirkby/chess-kit/docs/index.md

+---
+title: Chess Kit
-# Chess Kit: Assembling New Games from the Building Blocks of Chess
+subtitle: Assembling New Games from the Building Blocks of Chess
+callouts: index_callouts
+---
 I am not a strong chess player - it's always seemed to me more like study than play.
 However, I do like the ideas in chess: a ragtag army of pieces with different moves, battling to protect their king.
 I wondered if I could take